 We are Precious Plastic York and we want to kickstart the plastic revolution in York.
-We are raising £5000 for our own machinery so that we can recycle our own plastics, we want to inspire the shift from a linear to circular economy, transforming plastic waste to locally produced sustainable designs – anything from coasters to building bricks!
-M&S will be match funding your donations!
+We are raising money for our own machinery so that we can recycle our own plastics, we want to inspire the shift from a linear to circular economy, transforming plastic waste to locally produced sustainable designs – anything from coasters to building bricks!

 We want Precious Plastic York to be a community space inspiring change; giving people the experience and tools they need to continue to rethink waste.